Memorable Manitobans: Augustus Searle Leach (1909-1993)

 Born at Winnipeg on 4 July 1909, son of Norman L. Leach and Rosabelle Searle (1883-1953), grandson of A. L. Searle, he was educated at Shattuck School (Faribault, Minnesota), Dartmouth College (Hanover, New Hampshire), and University College (Oxford, England).
 He joined his father’s grain company, eventually serving as Chairman of the Boards of the Searle Grain Company, Federal Grain Limited, and Federal Industries Limited.
 He was a director of the Greater Winnipeg Gas Company, Dominion Tanners, Winnipeg Advisory Board of the Royal Trust Company, Federal Industries Limited, Great-West Life Assurance Company, Bank of Montreal, Norcen Energy Resources Limited, Consolidated Bathurst Limited, Carling O’Keefe Limited, and Uniroyal Limited.

+On 23 January 1937, he married Frances Conway Gilman (c1913-1988, daughter of Maurice Clark Gilman) and they had three sons and a daughter.
 He was nominated as Volunteer of the Decade for the United Way (1965-1975), director of the Children’s Hospital Research Foundation, founding member of the Universities Grants Commission, Chairman of the Manitoba Council on Higher Learning, and Chairman of the Manitoba Youth Project.
 He served as President of the Winnipeg Grain Exchange (1955-1956), Canadian Chamber of Commerce (1968-1969), and Winnipeg Squash Racquet Club (1941-1942).
 He was a member of the Advisory Board for The Winnipeg Foundation.
 In 1969, he was given a Good Citizenship Award for meritorious service to his community.
 He received honorary degrees from the University of Winnipeg (1977), Dartmouth College, and St. Thomas University.
 He was made an Officer of the Order of Canada in 1974 and he received the Queen Elizabeth II Silver Jubilee Medal in 1977.
 He was an Honorary Life Member of the Manitoba Club.

 He died at Winnipeg on 22 October 1993.